 Instead of feeling like you need to create everything from scratch, assess the resources you already know you have.
 If your employees take tons of pictures, ask them to share.
 Not only will it make things easier on the designer, but gathering images from everyone will help build your handbook’s authenticity.
 Maybe not every photo will be perfect, but if it’s truly your people and your culture, then it works.

 On the copy side of things, use your old employee handbook as a reference.
 You can also pull copy from your website or other internal documents to help explain your values, services, and processes.
 Consolidating information from existing sources—as opposed to creating new copy for everything—will both save time and keep things consistent.

 Step 6: Don’t Be Afraid to Make it Your Own

 What’s going to make your handbook different than Company X, Y, or Z?
 Even little details—tips for the onboarding process, a letter from the president of the company—make your handbook so much more personal.
 Again, every company has a PTO section.
 Not every company has a section about where the best places to park are.

 You might be thinking, “That sounds great!
-But you’re a marketing agency, so of course you can make your handbook fun!”
+But you’re a marketing agency, so of course you can make your handbook creative and fun!”
 You’re not wrong.
 But even if your brand is more reserved, you can still get that message across through design choices and messaging.
 If you’re a luxury brand, maybe the copy is a little more refined and the design is elegant.
 You don’t have to be witty or quirky, you just have to be you.